The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 There tends to be interest, especially from within the CALP Network, on what share of international humanitarian assistance (IHA) is delivered as CVA.
 Calculating this is currently flawed and only a best estimate given it involves comparing financial inputs to the humanitarian system with its outputs (with CVA a delivery modality).
 Given the lack of comprehensive public reporting on how much and when humanitarian activities funding from international funding deliver CVA, there is no sufficient data to connect the two.
 There can also likely be a mismatches (both ways) of funding being disbursed by a donor in one year and it being delivered as CVA in another, making it harder to compare data on financial inputs and outputs in the same year.

 Still, given the demand for this calculation, the method used so far to do it was to take the global CVA estimate for programming costs produced in this guide ([see above](#global-estimated-volumes-of-humanitarian-cva)) and to divide it by the best possible estimate of IHA available for each year.
-This also requires first excluding some CVA survey data that would not be included by IHA funding data (e.g. CVA delivered domestically by RCRC national societies in donor countries).
+This also requires first excluding some CVA survey data that would not be included by IHA funding data, which currently is humanitarian CVA delivered domestically in countries that are international humanitarian net donors.
+Currently, the two known instances of that in this methodology are CVA delivered by RCRC national societies in their respective (donor) countries and humanitarian CVA delivered by GiveDirectly domestically in the US.
+The breakdown of the CVA transfer value data submitted by the RCRC Movement via survey is available at the [RCRC Cash Hub](https://cash-hub.org/resources/cash-maps/) and amounts delivered in donor countries need to be calculated manually for years with available data.
+These years can then serve as estimate for years withouta a publicly available breakdown of CVA by national society.
+Data on the breakdown of humanitarian CVA delivered domestically in the US and internationally was in the past provided by GiveDirectly for some years.

 The IHA figures used are those calculated by DI, which are partly based on a labour-intensive process to compile data on private humanitarian funding alongside an analysis of donor funding amounts based on mostly DAC data for DAC member donors and otherwise FTS data for other donors.
 IHA figures need to be converted to current prices to be comparable to CVA figures, which have not been deflated in this methodology ([see above](#deflators)).
 The historical IHA data in current prices calculated by DI is provided alongside this guide to aid calculating this percentage.

+The estimated relative share of CVA as percentage of total IHA can then be calculated by:

+1. Taking the global volumes of humanitarian CVA calculated [above](#global-estimated-volumes-of-humanitarian-CVA).
+2. Subtracting from that humanitarian CVA amounts delivered in countries that are net humanitarian donors as explained in this section of the guide.
+This is because those amounts would not be included in the denominator (which represents **international** humanitarian assistance).
+3. Dividing for each year the resulting value of global humanitarian CVA by the total volumes of IHA in current prices.

 # Methodological limitations